ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ```
 kubectl get deployment -n <namespace>
 ```
 Find the deployment of your console from the list of results.
 The deployment will be named `ibpconsole` unless you changed the name when you first deployed the platform.
 Use the following command to delete the console deployment.
-Replace `<console-configmap>` with the name of the console deployment from the previous command.
+Replace `<console-configmap>` with the name of the console deployment returned by the previous command.
 ```
 kubectl delete deployment -n <namespace> <console-deployment>
 ```

-After you delete the console deployment and ConfigMap, the console will download the new images and configuration settings of the v2.1.3 Fix Pack from the updated operator.
-You use the following commands to confirm that the console has the updated with the latest images.
-New images have the tags with the date `20200416`.
+After you delete the console deployment and ConfigMap, the console will restart and download the new images and configuration settings of the v2.1.3 Fix Pack from the updated operator.
+You can use the following commands to confirm that the console has the updated with the latest images and configuration.
+The new new images used by the console and your blockchain nodes will have the tags with the date `20200416`.
 ```
 kubectl get deployment -n <namespace> ibpconsole -o yaml
 kubectl get configmap -n <namespace> ibpconsole-configmap -o yaml
 ```

-You can check that the upgrade is complete by running `kubectl get deployment ibp-operator`.
+You can check that the upgrade is complete by running `kubectl get deployment ibpconsole`.
 If the upgrade is successful, then you can see the following tables with four ones displayed for your operator and your console.
 ```
 NAME           READY     UP-TO-DATE   AVAILABLE   AGE
 ibpconsole     1/1       1            1           1m